A spherical hydrodynamical model of cosmic voids in {\Lambda}CDM and beyond: Void evolution

 \subsection{Impact of cosmology on single void evolution}

 In this section, we present results for the evolution of a single, isolated, spherically symmetric void across different cosmological backgrounds.
+Halos and voids exhibit different sensitivities to dark energy: while halos collapse and enclose progressively smaller regions, thereby reducing the impact of smooth components such as dark energy or massive neutrinos, voids expand and probe increasingly larger volumes, which makes them progressively more affected by such components.
+This further justifies going beyond the EdS approximation.

 We analyze the evolution of a single void reaching $\delta_{\rm E} = -0.5$ at redshift $z = 0$ in an EdS universe.
 While this choice is arbitrary, this value can reflect voids detectable in galaxy surveys.
 We then extract the corresponding initial conditions from the EdS evolution, i.e.~$ \delta_{\rm v,in}(x_\mathrm{in}) \,=\, \delta_{\rm v,in}^{\mathrm{EdS}}\,,$ and we use this value to evolve the void across different cosmologies.
 This setup allows us to isolate the effect of the background expansion history on the non-linear growth of the void.
 We present the results in figure~\ref{Fig:single_void_different_scenarios}.

-In the first column, we analyse the effect of varying $\Omega_{\mathrm{m},0}$ and fix the background evolution to be the flat $\Lambda$CDM one.
+In the first column, we analyze the effect of varying $\Omega_{\mathrm{m},0}$ and fix the background evolution to be the flat $\Lambda$CDM one.
 As expected, the larger the value of $\Omega_{\mathrm{m},0}$, the more rapidly the void evacuates its matter content—i.e., the emptier it becomes.
 This is because increasing the background matter density enhances the strength of gravitational attraction, thereby accelerating structure formation.
 This effect can be traced back to the source term in eq.~\eqref{Eq:non_linear_evolution_equation}.
 The same effect can also be understood from a complementary perspective: the presence of DE slows down the growth of structures by weakening the gravitational pull that drives structure formation.
 Both interpretations are equivalent, as they reflect the suppression of $\Omega_{\rm m}(x)$ in the source term in eq.~\eqref{Eq:non_linear_evolution_equation}, ultimately leading to a slower growth of underdensities.
 Although this is not shown in the plots, we emphasize that all the solutions converge to the EdS one at higher redshifts, as all cosmological background models do.
 This holds true for each plot in figure~\ref{Fig:single_void_different_scenarios}.

 In the second column, we fix the background parameters to $(\Omega_{\mathrm{m},0} = 0.32, w_a = 0)$ and explore the impact of varying $w_0$ on void evolution.
 For comparison, we also display the EdS model.
 The interpretation of the results mirrors that discussed in the previous case, as the effect is again driven by the role of DE in suppressing structure formation.
 Specifically, varying the value of $w_0$ changes the redshift $z_{\rm eq}$ of the matter–dark energy equality, defined as $\rho_{\rm m}(z_{\rm eq}) = \rho_{\rm DE}(z_{\rm eq})$.
 As shown in figure~\ref{Fig:z_eq}, less negative values of $w_0$ (keeping $w_a$ fixed) lead to earlier matter–dark energy equality, corresponding to higher values of $z_{\rm eq}$.
 In turn, this results in a longer period during which DE dominates the expansion, leading to a stronger suppression of the growth of cosmic structures.
 This trend is reflected in the void evolution shown in figure~\ref{Fig:single_void_different_scenarios}, where increasingly negative $w_0$ values yield an emptier void.